What are Stevens–Johnson syndrome and toxic epidermal necrolysis?

-Stevens Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN) are now believed to be variants of the same condition, distinct from erythema multiforme.
-SJS/TEN is a very rare, acute, serious, and potentially fatal skin reaction in which there is sheet-like skin and mucosal loss.
+Stevens–Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN) are now believed to be variants of the same condition, distinct from erythema multiforme.
+SJS/TEN is a rare, acute, serious, and potentially fatal skin reaction in which there are sheet-like skin and mucosal loss.
 Using current definitions, it is nearly always caused by medications.

 Who gets SJS/TEN?

 SJS/TEN is a very rare complication of medication use (estimated at 1–2/million each year for SJS, and 0.4–1.2/million each year for TEN).

 - Anyone on medication can develop SJS/TEN unpredictably.

 - It can affect all age groups and all races.

 - It is slightly more common in females than in males.

 - It is 100 times more common in association with human immunodeficiency virus infection (HIV).

 - There are HLA associations in some races to anticonvulsants and allopurinol.